kundajelab/atac_dnase_pipelines/bds/tf_chipseq/README.md

 You can specify software versions with MODULE_* and EXPORT_* in the above configuration file.
 You can freely name suffix of MODULE_ or EXPORT_ then BDS will read all keys starting with MODULE_ or EXPORT_.
 Use ; for new line.

-For example, to use bwa 0.7.7 and bedtools 2.x.x and bedtools2 1.x.x.
+For example, to use bwa 0.7.7 and bedtools 2.x.x and samtools 1.2

 ```
 MODULE_BWA= bwa/0.7.7
-MODULE_BEDBED_ANY_SUFFIX_SHOULD_BE_OKAY= bedtools/2.x.x; bedtools2/1.x.x
+MODULE_ANY_SUFFIX_SHOULD_BE_OKAY= bedtools/2.x.x; samtools/1.2
 ```

 The above lines in the configuration file will execute the following:

 ```
-module add bwa/0.7.7; module add bedtools/2.x.x; module add bedtools2/1.x.x
+module add bwa/0.7.7; module add bedtools/2.x.x; module add samtools/1.2

 ```